Skip to content

 Similarly, we include grants related to HIV/AIDS or other development funding streams (i.e. education, health, gender equality, economic empowerment) that are specifically focused on LGBTI people.

-In some cases, donors who track funding to multiple impacted populations have been able to identify a prorated percentage of a larger grant with demonstrated LGBTI focus.
+In some cases, donors who track funding to multiple impacted populations have been able to identify a percentage of a larger grant with demonstrated LGBTI focus.
 We welcome clarifying questions if you are considering the partial inclusion of such grants.

 GRANT TIMING